skx/nanoexec/README.md

 If you choose a high-port it is not necessary for either the listener or the injector to run as root.

+If you launch `nanoexec` as root you can configure it to drop permissions to the given user via:

+    # ./nanoexec --user=nobody tcp://master.example.com:4444

 Building
 --------